 |

-GOOD GARGOYLE GUIDE
+GOOD GARGOYLE GUIDE Medieval Carvings of Leicestershire and Rutland

 Grimacing gargoyles adorn many of the churches in Leicestershire and Rutland.
 Alongside them are a wide range of imaginary beasties, foliate faces and Green Men, face-pulling heads, contortionists, and other imaginative figurative carvings.
 While those on the outside of the churches may be badly weathered, their counterparts inside are usually near-perfect examples of the medieval mason's skills.